betterinbox/QMLMin/README.md

 	    // Check if compression is useful for this file if (m_compressLevel != 0 && data.size() != 0) {

-After rebuild the project move the generated ./rcc binary to the bin/ folder with your qMake.
+4. Rebuild rcc.pro, and check that the executable has been correctly installed into the bin/ folder under your Qt tree (together with the qmake executable)